-Judge orders open hearing on NFL teams emails with church
+Judge orders open hearing on Saints' emails with church

 Latest Weather Blog

-Judge orders open hearing on NFL teams emails with church
+Judge orders open hearing on Saints' emails with church

 News outlets and the public will be able to attend a hearing next week in New Orleans on the confidentiality of emails between Roman Catholic officials and the city’s NFL franchise concerning clergy sex-abuse scandals.